Effective bounds for adelic Galois representations attached to elliptic curves over the rationals: Bound on the adelic index

 \subsection{A bound in terms of the Faltings height}

 We now start combining all the results from the previous sections to prove Theorem \ref{thm:adelicbound}.
 Before doing this, we will prove many intermediate lemmas and propositions, that allow us to organise the proof in different steps.
-We will treat separately the cases in which whether the elliptic curve $E$ satisfies the uniformity conjecture or not, and we will distinguish cases according to whether $j(E)$ is an integer or not.
+We will distinguish cases according to whether the elliptic curve $E$ satisfies the uniformity conjecture or not, treating separately the subcases $j(E) \in \Z$ and $j(E) \notin \Z$ to optimise the bound.